2023 Machinery & Equipment Systems Skill Activity

 Students should be familiar with the following concepts found in the 2017-2021Agricultural Technology and Mechanical Systems Handbook at: https://www.ffa.org/participate/cdes/agricultural-technology/

 One of the largest aspects of the world’s agricultural industry is crop production.
 This year, the Machinery and Equipment Systems Skill will focus on the integration of machinery in this area of agricultural production and focus on solving the preparation of the soil, planting of crops, and harvesting of crops.
 In order to facilitate these tasks, an agriculturalist must be educated about machinery management, selection, and maintenance.
-In 2023, students will be asked to complete one or more of the following activities that may involve a tandem disc, a seed drill, a combine, a forage harvester, or a field sprayer.
+In 2023, students will be asked to complete one or more of the following activities that will involve a self-propelled John Deere field sprayer, model 616R or equivalent.

 ***Teachers and Students, due to the size of the machinery that will be used in this year’s Machinery and Equipment Skill Activity, the machine could be positioned outside.
 Therefore, please be ready for inclement weather and low temperatures. ***